troglobit/smcroute/README.md

     options    MROUTING    # Multicast routing
     options    PIM         # Enable for pimd

-As of SMCRoute v2.2, the `libcap` library is required for full privilege separation using POSIX capabilities.
+As of SMCRoute v2.2, the `libcap` library is used to gain full privilege separation using POSIX capabilities.
 At startup this library is used to drop full root privileges, retaining only `CAP_NET_ADMIN` for managing the multicast routes.
 Use `--without-libcap` to disable this feature.